-You all know the smell.
-That rotting, nasty, sticks-in-your-nostrils-for-hours smell that you notice while picking your horse’s feet.
-You may also see some dark black or gray gunk oozing from your horse’s soft frog, or deep lateral sulci (clefts).
-Thrush is caused by a bacteria that loves wet, oxygen-poor environments, like the deep grooves in your horse’s muddy feet!
-Luckily, with daily cleaning and application of Kera-Mend Thrush Paste (available through our Docs), you will have the infection well under control in no time!
+You know the smell.
+That rotting, nasty smell that you notice while picking your horse’s feet.
+You may also see some dark black or gray gunk oozing from your horse’s soft frog, or the deep sulci (clefts) around the frog.
+Thrush is caused by a mixture of several bacteria that love wet, oxygen-poor environments, like the deep grooves in your horse’s muddy feet.
+Horses aren’t usually very lame unless it gets really bad, but you’ll want to treat it before that happens.
+Luckily, with daily cleaning and application of a topical treatment, you can control thrush.

 Proper Diagnosis, Proper Treatment

-If you suspect your horse may have any of the aforementioned foot problems, please have one of our amazing Docs out for an exam.
-There are more serious conditions (such as laminitis) that can masquerade as any one of these conditions, and an expert evaluation is highly recommended.
-If you would like to have any of these handy-dandy hoof products in your tack trunk, come find me here at the clinic, and I will point you in the right direction… but if it’s raining, don’t expect me to greet you outside!
+If you suspect your horse may have any of these foot problems, give one of my docs a call for an exam.
+There are more serious conditions (such as laminitis) that can masquerade as one of these conditions, and an expert evaluation is highly recommended.
+You can even come find me here at the clinic for a “Cat-Scan”… but if it’s raining, don’t expect me to greet you outside!

 Until next week,

 P.S.
 If you want more, the humans have a podcast called Straight from the Horse Doctor’s Mouth, and they have several episodes on feet.
 I highly recommend you check that out, which you can do over on the Podcast Page of my website, or you can subscribe to it on Spotify or wherever you get your podcasts.

 Tuesdays with Tony is the official blog of Tony the Clinic Cat at Springhill Equine Veterinary Clinic in Newberry, Florida.
 If you liked this blog, please subscribe below, and share it with your friends on social media!
 For more information, please call us at (352) 472-1620, visit our website at SpringhillEquine.com, or follow us on Facebook!